-Is a party's waiver of sovereign immunity legally binding and enforceable under the laws of your jurisdiction?
+9.2 Is a party's waiver of sovereign immunity legally binding and enforceable under the laws of your jurisdiction?
 Yes, it is.

-Licensing
+10. Licensing

-What are the licensing and other eligibility requirements in your jurisdiction for lenders to a company in your jurisdiction, if any?
-Are these licensing and eligibility requirements different for a "foreign" lender (i.e. a lender that is not located in your jurisdiction)?
+10.1 What are the licensing and other eligibility requirements in your jurisdiction for lenders to a company in your jurisdiction, if any?
+Are these licensing and eligibility requirements different for a "foreign" lender (i.e., a lender that is not located in your jurisdiction)?
 In connection with any such requirements, is a distinction made under the laws of your jurisdiction between a lender that is a bank versus a lender that is a non-bank?
 If there are such requirements in your jurisdiction, what are the consequences for a lender that has not satisfied such requirements but has nonetheless made a loan to a company in your jurisdiction?
 What are the licensing and other eligibility requirements in your jurisdiction for an agent under a syndicated facility for lenders to a company in your jurisdiction?

 There are no licensing requirements in Jersey for foreign lenders lending to a Jersey company.
-If a lender carries on business in or from within Jersey or is a Jersey company, it will be subject to the Proceeds of Crime (Jersey) Law 1999.
-Under the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008, if the lender does not have a registered service provider in Jersey, it may need to apply to be registered with the Jersey Financial Services Commission (the "JFSC") to be supervised in relation to its compliance with relevant anti-money laundering and counter-terrorism legislation.
-Whether or not a lender must apply to be registered with the JFSC to be supervised, it is required to comply with relevant anti-money laundering and counter-terrorism legislation.
+If a lender carries on financial services business in or from within Jersey or is a Jersey company, it will be subject to the Proceeds of Crime (Jersey) Law 1999 and required to comply with the Money Laundering (Jersey) Order 2008.
+Under the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008, the lender will need to comply with the applicable notification and registration requirements and may therefore need to apply to be registered with the Jersey Financial Services Commission (the "JFSC") to be supervised in relation to its compliance with relevant anti-money laundering and counter-terrorism legislation.
+Whether or not a lender must apply to be registered with the JFSC to be supervised, it is required to comply with relevant anti-money laundering and counterterrorism legislation.

-LIBOR Replacement
+11. LIBOR Replacement

-Please provide a short summary of any regulatory rules and market practice in your jurisdiction with respect to transitioning loans from LIBOR pricing.
+11.1 Please provide a short summary of any regulatory rules and market practice in your jurisdiction with respect to transitioning loans from LIBOR pricing.

 The key characteristic of market practice in Jersey has been active transition to risk-free rates.
-As part of this process, there has been significant activity throughout 2021 amending the terms of existing finance documents to replace LIBOR-based interest calculation provisions.
-The approach taken to new finance documents, has been to include risk free rates from the outset.
+As part of this process, there was significant activity throughout 2021 and 2022 amending the terms of existing finance documents to replace LIBOR-based interest calculation provisions.
+The approach taken to new finance documents has been to include risk-free rates from the outset.

-SONIA has already become well established in the market as the risk-free rate of choice to replace LIBOR.
-Although there are no specific Jersey regulatory rules, all key interest rate benchmarks used in the loan and bond markets are also used for products that fall within the scope of UK and EU benchmark legislation, therefore the risks posed to market participants by LIBOR discontinuance is the same in Jersey as, for example, in the UK.
-There has therefore been a concerted effort to ensure an orderly transition to risk-free rates.
+SONIA has already become well established in the market as the risk-free rate of choice to replace GBP LIBOR.
+In similar fashion, Term SOFR and SOFR compounded in arrears are in the process of replacing USD LIBOR in the loan market.
+The preferred replacement rate for USD LIBOR in the bond market is SOFR compounded in arrears.
+Although there are no specific Jersey regulatory rules, all key interest rate benchmarks used in the loan and bond markets are also used for products that fall within the scope of UK, US and EU benchmark legislation, and therefore the risks posed to market participants by LIBOR discontinuance is the same in Jersey as, for example, in the UK.
+There has, therefore, been a concerted effort to ensure an orderly transition to risk-free rates.